-If you let the anger grow, and hold it within you, you waste precious time and energy and harm your health.
-It is only you, who suffers, not the person whom you believe aroused your anger.
+If you let the anger grow and hold it within you, you waste precious time and energy and harm your health.
+It is only you who suffers, not the person whom you believe aroused your anger.

 It is not wise to hold your anger bottled within you.
-Venting it out might release it, but the consequences might not be so pleasant.
-It is much more desirable to not to create anger at all.
+Venting it out might release it, but the consequences might not be pleasant.
+It is much more desirable not to create anger at all.

 - Don’t take anything too personally.
 It is not worth it.
 It only brings more anger, more stress, and more unhappiness.